dy/piezo/docs/r&d.md

   + in JS that's frequent good-to-have
   + that would organically introduce pattern of named fn arguments either `gain(volume: 1)`
   + named group items are also useful: `oscillators = (a: x->y, b: x-y)`
+    - we don't have groups as primitives
   - conflicting convention: we don't really use labels anywhere (we use variables instead)
   - it kind-of enforces lambdas, which we want to avoid also.
+  - require strings to implement dynamic access `x['first']`
+  - some arrays have aliases, others don't: we're not going to make aliases dynamic

 ## [x] If `a ? b`, elvis: `a ?: b`? -> yes, for now it's the best option
   * ~ equivalent to a ? #0 : b